chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

 * **Billing Administrator**: Manages subscription and billing-related settings.
 * **Editor**: Can edit most settings in the Mobohubb portal.
 * **Read-only**: Can view site settings and data but cannot modify them.
-* **Mobile**: Uses the mobile app for tasks like scanning QR codes and filling out reports, but does not have access to the web portal.
+* **Mobile**: Uses the mobile app for tasks like scanning QR codes and filling out reports, but does not have access to the portal.

 ## Organizational Structure